kalmai/portfolio/content/post/another_portfolio_refresh.md

 ---

-## My First Web App
+## My First Web App:
-### 2019-??-??:2020-??-??
+### 2019-\?\?-\?\?:2020-??-\?\?

 <br/>
-When I was just getting started with web development, I was really encouraged by my friend to whip up my own website following [freeCodeCamp](https://www.freecodecamp.org/)'s guides.
+When I was just getting started with web development, I was really encouraged by my friend to whip up my own website following <a href="https://www.freecodecamp.org/">freeCodeCamp</a>'s guides.
 I made an amount of progress before enrolling in Tech Elevator.

 Most regrettably, I overwrote the Git history if memory serves.
 I might have an old copy of it on a hard drive, but doubt it will turn on anymore.

-So I do not have a picture, *but* imagine a 90's era website and that should get you most of the way there.
+So I do not have a picture, <em>but</em> imagine a 90's era website and that should get you most of the way there.

 ## Technologies Used